 Once more: Guess who pays for all this!

-Even outsourcing and moving the back office processes to a lower cost country does not fix the problem.
+Even outsourcing and moving the back office processes to a lower cost country would not fix the problem.
 My best bet is that the same inefficient processes are run – from a cheaper location.

 Of course, banks work on improving their processes.
-However, the above mentioned mishaps may not seem critical enough to be tackled or may not even be known.
+However, the above mentioned mishaps may not seem critical enough to be tackled, or may not even be known.
 Most of the customers would ignore or swallow these things without feeding back – until they change their bank.